ConvoyPanel/documentation/docs/guide/deployment/index.md

 cp .env.example .env
 ```

 For the following section, you need to edit the ".env" file, you just created.
-To do so, open the file with any text editor (i.e. nano).
+To do so, open the file a text editor of your choice.
+For this guide, we'll use nano, which is bundled on many Linux-based systems.

 ```sh
 nano .env